 In view of the obstacles to reporting a reverse securities loan using the loan and collateral data fields intended for securities lending transactions, it was proposed that reverse securities loans should be reported using the loan and collateral data fields intended for repos.
 This would allow the securities to be reported as collateral, using repeatable fields.
 The cash would be reported as:

-Table 2, field 37, Principal Amount on Value Date
+- Table 2, field 37, Principal Amount on Value Date - Table 2, field 38, Principal Amount on Maturity Date